Orris S. Ferry: Services and resignation

 During the war, Ferry served in the VII Corps, X Corps, and XVIII Corps.
-He was also the head of the District of Lehigh, from August 20, 1863 until May 1864, and served as the head of the District of Philadelphia from December 16, 1864 until July 15, 1865.
+He was also the head of the District of Lehigh, from August 20, 1863, until May 1864, and served as the head of the District of Philadelphia from December 16, 1864, until July 15, 1865.
 Ferry was brevetted a major general of volunteers in recognition of his services during the Peninsula Campaign.
 He resigned from the military on July 15, 1865.
 His resignation followed the Confederate surrender.

 Senate career

 After the Civil War, Ferry returned to both his political career and law practice.
-In 1866, he ran against Lafayette S. Foster, the current incumbent of the Class III Connecticut Senate seat.
+In 1866, he ran against Lafayette S. Foster, the incumbent of the Class III Connecticut Senate seat.
 Ferry won the election, and took his place in the U.S. Senate on March 4, 1867.
 He became very active in committees, and favored amnesty for members of the Confederacy.
 Ferry participated in the Impeachment of President Andrew Johnson, voting to convict.
 In 1869, Ferry was attacked by a rare disease of his spine.
 This disease led to a slow deterioration of his spine.
 This slowed his workings in the Senate, but he continued to play an active role.
 From 1870 to 1871, he served as the chairman of the Committee to Audit and Control the Contingent Expenses.
 From 1871 to 1875, he was chairman of the Committee on Patents.
 Ferry also served on the United States Senate Committee on Health, Education, Labor, and Pensions.
 Ferry was considered a Liberal Republican, but he declined to officially associate with the breakaway party.
 In 1872, Ferry was reelected for a second term.
 His main supporters were Democrats and Liberal Republicans.